tuhlnaa/HuBERT-ECG-Extended/README.md

 As an example, you can easily fine-tune and evaluate an instance of HuBERT-ECG on PTB-XL All dataset, as shown in .sh scripts `finetune.sh` and `test.sh`.
 Thw forward pass on a single instance takes less than 1 second on an A100 GPU node, which is also the machine we ran our experiments and evaluations on.
 The splits were used in cross-validation experiments/evaluations to also mitigate the performance difference that can be be observed when using different hardware and machiens.

+**Remember to pre-process your data before feeding HuBERT-ECG.
+Take a look at Data and Preprocessing section in the paper**

 <br>